redvinaa/manipulation/README.md

 This repo stores my code for going through the [MIT course](https://manipulation.csail.mit.edu/index.html) on robotic manipulation.

+*Disclaimer*: because this is just practice code, there isn't excessive documentation, check the source code.

 ## Usage

 Everything is dockerized, run